TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/README.md

 **Contribution statement**:
 + project leader
   + Hengyang Lin: Designed and organized the structure of whole project.
-Build Error detection part and Error correction part.
+Build "Error detection" part and "Error correction" part.
+Searched different kinds of paper that relate to this project

++ Major contributor:
+  + Zhibo Zhou : Designed and wrote "Error Detection" part and "Data clearning" part.
+Searched different kinds of papers that       related to this project and draw the ppt for presentation.
+  + Peilin Li : Designed and wrote "Error Detection" part and "Data clearning" part.
+Searched different kinds of papers on those two parts.

++Equal contribution：
+  + Ghada Jerfel : Designed and wrote "Performance Measurement" and edited the readme file.
+  + Xiaoyi Li: Designed and wrote "Performance Measurement" and edited the readme file.